LimaVazEduardo/Curriculum/README.md

   ```
 7. After running above command, all vectors created in `data.R` file, will be displayed in R Studio tab Environment, on the right hand side.

-1. Case it is necessary to update your curriculum, the idea is to update only the file `data.R` and leave `Hyndman.Rmd` do the work of formatting for you.
-Great
-isn't it?

 ### How it works